LavRadis/Simple-Life-SIm/README.md

-# Simple-Life-Sim
+# Simple-Life-Sims

-Collection of simple single-file html, css, javascript game-of-life and life sims that I made for fun with help of ChatGPT.
+Collection of simple single-file html, css and javascript game-of-life and life sims that I made for fun with a lot of help from ChatGPT.